vesper8/laravel-log-keeper/README.md

 ```

 ### Log Format
-To use the Laravel Log Keeper your log files have to be in the daily format, which is defined in your `config/app.php`
+To use Laravel Log Keeper your log files have to be in the daily format, which is defined in your `config/app.php`
 ```php
     ...
     'log' => 'daily',